 Introduction to Engineering

-The course will emphasize engineering design, an introduction to the different disciplines, and the development skills that will aid in introduction college engineering classes.
+The course will emphasize engineering design and will serve as an introduction to the different engineering disciplines.
+The course will help development skills that will aid in introduction college engineering classes.
 The course will be structured as a project-based learning engineering elective (similar to the January school-wide design cycle activity).
-The grade for each design cycle activity will be based on: an evaluation of the group dynamic during these projects, an oral presentation, technical writing submission about the project and a physical model of the activity.
-The end of the semester will be dedicated to a final design project.
+The grade for each design cycle activity will be based on: an evaluation of the group dynamic during these projects, an oral presentation, technical writing and/or drawing submission about the project and a physical model of the activity.
+The final project will be worked on throughout the entire the semester.